drummonds/bytestoneblog/content/AFP/Movements/Conventions.md

 2. "A," that is "By"
 ```

-Paciolo has the left column marked per "in dare" and the right "in havare".
+Pacioli has the left column marked per "in dare" and the right "in havare".
 Later the left hand
 side became a debit column mark dr and the right hand side a credit column marked cr.

 ## Summary